 More recently, a grant was awarded to the City of Spring Grove to develop an “entrepreneurial toolkit.”
 They are using the toolkit to equip local entrepreneurs with resources that will help them address common business challenges.
 This dovetails nicely with the fact that Spring Grove is one of our Rural Entrepreneurial Venture (REV) communities that we have been working with over the past year and a half.
 REV is another economic development initiative that currently supports six small towns in our region by focusing on developing processes and systems for sustainable economic growth.

 Economic development happens in many forms – a coworking space or trainings for entrepreneurs might be the right answer for some communities.
 Economic development also happens through the arts and tourism initiatives, among many other things.
-SMIF’s grants are designed to support the dynamic needs of this region.
+SMIF’s newly coined Economic Impact Grants are designed to support the dynamic needs of this region.

-We are currently seeking applications for this grant program, now called Economic Impact Grants.
+We are currently seeking applications for the Economic Impact Grant Program, due October 4, 2019.
 If you are interested in learning more, please contact Pam Bishop, Vice President of Economic Development, at email@example.com or 507-214-7013.